 Marquise cut diamonds are a distinctive diamond shape recognized for their elongated body and pointed ends.
 This unique design creates an elegant, boat-like silhouette that reflects light across a wide surface area.
 The cut belongs to the family of fancy-shaped diamonds, meaning it differs from the traditional round brilliant cut.

 The marquise cut has historical roots that trace back to European royalty.
 According to historical accounts, the shape was originally designed in the 18th century to resemble the smile of a French noblewoman.
-Over time, diamond cutters refined the proportions and symmetry of the shape to maximize brilliance and visual balance.
+Over time, diamond cutters refined its proportions and symmetry to maximize brilliance and visual balance.

 From a technical perspective, marquise cut diamonds typically feature: